Article: What is Depth Hypnosis?

 I will help them learn what I call the “language of the soul” by teaching them to unlock the images through which the higher self and helping spirits communicate.
 My knowledge of this language comes directly from my own merging with spirit and through journeying.
 It is my goal to help everyone become a shamanic practitioner for their own healing.
 But I have to start with hypnotherapeutic techniques because they are almost like a bridge between the flat, linear world of the conscious mind and the full-blown, multi-dimensional world of spirit in which shamans dwell a good deal of the time.
 More and more, I turn over the process to them, so that they continue their healing without me and so that they can have the great and humbling experience of working directly with spirit.

 Journeying is the very best technology I know for returning personal power to the core self.
 This loss of power is, in my opinion, at the heart of every imbalance I work with: depression, addiction, compulsive behavior, “bipolar” or “multiple personality” states, phobias, and physical imbalances.
 Through hypnotherapeutic techniques, I can help a person create a platform through which they can begin to commit to taking responsibility for the care and maintenance of their core energy.
 The journey then becomes the vehicle through which they can refine and deepen that commitment through the gathering of power and the submission to the initiations the spirits expose them to.
-Not everyone is able to sustain this commitment on his or her own, so I often wind up acting as an anchor for this practice.
+Not everyone is able to sustain this commitment on their own, so I often wind up acting as an anchor for this practice.

 The path to that doorway is through hypnotherapy, dream work drawn from transpersonal psychology, and the teaching of the shamanic journey.
 I act as a guide along that path until my patients are ready to trust enough in their helping spirits and higher self to become their own light on that path; and, ideally, until they are ready to become a light for others on that path, serving in whatever way their gifts allow.
 In a way, I see myself as a servant of spirit who helps others prepare to become servants of spirit themselves.
 I do this by using the tools of hypnotherapy to clear the unconscious blocks to the core self.
 I do this by teaching my patients the language of dreams so they can begin to identify the information they are being given regarding their own evolution.
-And I do this finally, by teaching my patients how to journey.
+And I do this finally, by teaching my clients how to journey.

 I see hypnotherapeutic techniques, dream work drawn from transpersonal psychology and shamanic techniques as lying along a spectrum of healing which is entered into through the altered state.
 The way I work with this spectrum in helping others heal themselves is guided and informed by the information I get through my own dreams, my own journeys, my own merging and channeling of spirit.
 I would be unable to sustain the focus I need to use these powers the way that I do if I had not undergone (and continue to undergo) the clearing provided by hypnotherapy.
 I see the use of hypnotherapy and shamanic techniques as a vital partnership with transpersonal psychology techniques and Buddhism in the healing of deep wounds that remain untouched by traditional forms of therapy.